fossabot/Records/README.md

 * Declare conformance to `Fetchable` in each of your NSManaged object suclasses.
 * Add annotation marks for sourcery in each of your NSManaged object suclasses.
 * Set codgen to 'manual' for each of your CoreData entities.

+Checkout [Performances](https://github.com/rob-nash/Performances) to see a fully configured installation.

 ## Footnote